 Stop & Shop gives you 10 cents off per gallon for every $100 you spend.

-At Albertsons, you receive one point for every dollar you spend.
+At Albertsons, you receive one point for every dollar you spend on groceries, one point for every dollar spent at the pharmacy and two points for every dollar you spend on gift cards.
 Once you reach 100 points, you’ve earned 10 cents off per gallon.

 These stores with gas rewards programs are located anywhere from Florida through the Carolinas.

 Winn-Dixie’s fuel rewards program has seen a few makeovers in the last few years.
 After parting ways with Plenti last year, the grocery chain has joined a new fuel perks program: SE Grocers rewards.

 With SE Grocers rewards, you’ll earn 1 point for every $2 spent on qualifying purchases.
 For every 100 points earned, you’ll receive $1 off for groceries or 5 cents off per gallon at participating gas stations.